 The foregoing disclosure is not intended to solicit a proxy from any Fund shareholder.
-The solicitation of proxies to effect each Reorganization will only be made by a final, effective Registration Statement on Form N-14, which includes a definitive Proxy Statement/Prospectus, after that Registration Statement is declared effective by the Securities and Exchange Commission (the "SEC").
-The Registration Statement on Form N-14 has yet to be filed with the SEC.
-After the Registration Statement on Form N-14 is filed with the SEC, it may be amended or withdrawn and the Proxy Statement/Prospectus will not be distributed to Fund shareholders unless and until the Registration Statement on Form N-14 is declared effective by the SEC.
+The solicitation of proxies to effect each Reorganization will be made by a final, effective Registration Statement on Form N-14, which includes a definitive Proxy Statement/Prospectus, after that Registration Statement is declared effective by the Securities and Exchange Commission (the "SEC").

-Fund shareholders are urged to read the Proxy Statement/Prospectus relating to the Reorganization of their Fund and other documents filed with the SEC carefully and in their entirety when they become available because these documents will contain important information about the proposed Reorganizations.
-The Proxy Statement/Prospectus will contain information with respect to the investment objectives, risks, charges and expenses of the Cantor Funds and other important information that Fund shareholders should carefully consider.
+Fund shareholders are urged to read the Proxy Statement/Prospectus relating to the Reorganization of their Fund and other documents filed with the SEC carefully and in their entirety because these documents will contain important information about the proposed Reorganizations.
+The Proxy Statement/Prospectus contains information with respect to the investment objectives, risks, charges and expenses of the Cantor Funds and other important information that Fund shareholders should carefully consider.